Sébastien Feller: Chess Olympiad cheating allegations

 delegation, for a period of 2 (two) years and 9 (nine) months, starting from the 1st of August 2012".

 On 28 May 2019, the correctional tribunal of Thionville sentenced Feller to a suspended sentence of 6 months in prison because he cheated at the 39th Chess Olympiad.
 According to the tribunal, his behavior amounted to the crime of escroquerie (fraud).
+After serving his ban, Feller returned to active tournament play.